-I have been a potter for over thirty years.
-I began in Wardour, just outside Tisbury, where I first trained and worked, and then in the South of France.
-In 2000 I returned to the UK, and established my workshop close to Southwold, in Suffolk.
-My style has developed through a strong interest in the English 20th century decorative arts tradition.
-I make both decorative and functional pieces, and they are of equal importance to me.
+Irena has been a potter for over thirty years.
+She began in Wardour, just outside Tisbury, where she first trained and worked, and then in the South of France.
+In 2000 Irena returned to the UK, and established her workshop close to Southwold, in Suffolk.
+Her style has developed through a strong interest in the English 20th century decorative arts tradition.
+She makes both decorative and functional pieces.

-Much of my work starts out on the wheel, and may then be altered and assembled, other pieces are entirely handbuilt using rolled slabs.
-At present I am working predominantly in earthenware clay, which I like for its warmth as a material and for its connection to traditional slipware.
-I use a wide variety of decorating techniques such as wax and latex resist, sliptrailing and sgraffito.
+Much of Irena’s work starts out on the wheel, and may then be altered and assembled, other pieces are entirely handbuilt using rolled slabs.
+She works predominantly in earthenware clay, for its warmth as a material and its connection to traditional slipware.
+Irena uses a wide variety of decorating techniques such as wax and latex resist, sliptrailing and sgraffito.
 The slips are saturated with stains and oxides, which allows a painterly process of building up and layering and gives the work its character.
 Each piece is individually decorated and unique.